What If My Love Language Is All Of Them?

 AdvertisementADVERTISEMENT

-“Gary Chapman created the original five love languages,” Kathrine Bejanyan, PhD, dating and relationship consultant, tells Refinery29.
+“Gary Chapman created the original five love languages,” dating and relationship consultant Dr Kathrine Bejanyan tells Refinery29.
 “The theory explains that people receive and give love in five different distinct ways in a relationship with differing levels of priority to each.”

 What are the five love languages?

-The five love languages are: words of affirmation, quality time, physical touch, acts of service, and receiving gifts. “[Chapman] explains that, usually, we have one primary love language, although we can also benefit from the others,” Dr. Bejanyan explains.
+The five love languages are: words of affirmation; quality time; physical touch; acts of service; and receiving gifts. “[Chapman] explains that, usually, we have one primary love language, although we can also benefit from the others,” Bejanyan explains.

 I can see the pragmatism and beauty in the theory.
-“The five love languages are an easily understood tool for improving relationships,” says Jack Worthy, licensed psychotherapist and associate faculty member at Gestalt Associates for Psychotherapy.
+“The five love languages are an easily understood tool for improving relationships,” says licensed psychotherapist Jack Worthy, also an associate faculty member at Gestalt Associates for Psychotherapy.
 “Chapman made the observation that we misunderstand one another’s expressions of love, as we’re often speaking different love languages,” he says.
 “So it’s important to know how your partner [or friend, or family member] wants to be loved, and give [them] love in [their] language, not in yours (as tends to be our habit).”

 To say the five love languages are popular is an understatement.
 I very rarely come across someone (in my 30s age bracket, at least) who doesn’t swear by one of the five love languages as their “primary” — but I’ve never been able to unswervingly assert that I identify with one more than others.